samcarrington/code-style/pages/markdown/javascript.md

 ### ES2015 & ES6 {.title .is-3}

 As of v7, [Babel have deprecated the official Stage presets][babel-7].
-This makes it a bit tougher to set a mandatory and consistent level of support for language features which developers want to use, and rely on Babel to transpile them into your required platform support level.
-This means that you should explicitly state the language features you require babel to handle, and include them in your project individually.
+This makes it tougher to set a mandatory and consistent level of support for language features which developers want to use, and rely on Babel to transpile them into your required platform support level.
+Use of `preset-env` allows a project-wide setting (based on browserlist) for babel to target the same support level as specified in the initial technical specification for a project.
 Generally though, for legibility, support and adoption of your code, lean toward stage-2 to stage-3 standards and avoid stage-1 and stage-0.

+It's recommended that you use a `.browserslistrc` file to mandate the support level for any transpilation but also to declare in version control the mandated support level for your project, based on that stated in the technical specification.

 [Babel upgrage][babel-upgrade] can be used in existing projects to project them into the right state for Babel 7 support.
 The table of language features as they stood at the point of being deprecated is as follows:

 ```json
 {